 Believe it or not, bloating is not “just one of those things”.
 You can live free of this repetitive condition!

-Enterogermina®’s range will scan the gut for intestinal flora imbalance and deliver billions of good bacteria to treat both the condition and associated symptoms.
-1
+Enterogermina® scans the gut for intestinal flora imbalance and delivers two billion good bacteria to help with both the condition, and its associated symptoms.

 How can Bacillus clausii help you solve your gut problems?

-Bacillus clausii is a type of spore-forming good bacteria that works to rebalance the intestine.
-When consumed regularly (or as advised by a HCP), it can help to treat and prevent different conditions associated to gut disorder.
+Bacillus clausii is a unique type of spore-forming good bacteria that works to rebalance the intestine.
+When consumed regularly (or as advised by a HCP), it can help relieve different conditions associated to gut discomfort.